barebell/angularjs-1605/README.md

 # angularjs-1605
+hi
-a web page made by angularjs + bootstrap for a friend
+this is a web page made by angularjs + bootstrap for a friend. just for my study about angular